dariodip/dariodip.github.io/projects.md

 ### [prefix-search](https://github.com/dariodip/prefix-search)
 #### Apr 2018 - Jul 2018

- prefix-search is an implementation of the [paper](https://link.springer.com/chapter/10.1007/978-3-642-40450-4_40) *Compressed Cache-Oblivious String B-tree* of Paolo Ferragina and Rossano Venturini.
+prefix-search is an implementation of the algorithm introduced in the [paper](https://link.springer.com/chapter/10.1007/978-3-642-40450-4_40) *Compressed Cache-Oblivious String B-tree* of Paolo Ferragina and Rossano Venturini.
 We developed the proposed algorithm (LPRC) and a new one (PSRC), giving you the ability to deal with online dictionaries of strings in an unspecified order.
-The project was developed using [Go](https://golang.org/) for the core of the algorithm and Python for the random test generator and analyser.
+The project was developed using [Go](https://golang.org/) for the core of the algorithm and Python for the random test generator and the analysis of the results.
 We also used [Travis CI](https://travis-ci.org/) for Continuous Integration, in order to test our project at each new commit and pull request.

 The project was developed together with [Mattia Tomeo](https://github.com/mattiatomeo).